janhq/cortex.cpp/docs/docs/examples/chatbox.md

   }'
 ```

-3. Config chatbox
+4. Config chatbox
 Adjust the `settings` in Chatbox to connect with Nitro.
 Change your settings to match the configuration shown in the image below:

 ![Settings](img/chatbox.PNG)

-4. Chat with the Model
+5. Chat with the Model

 Once the setup is complete, you can start chatting with the model using Chatbox.
 All functions of Chatbox are now enabled with Nitro as the backend.

-## Video demo